Saturday, July 11, 2026

 Here are the new things that were never introduced in any of the games under the Midway umbrella.
 Mortal Kombat introduces the super gauge.
 It holds up to three bars and fills up when taking damage or your opponent blocks.
 Enhanced special moves deal more damage than the regular version of special moves.
 They consume one bar of the super gauge.
 Breakers from the 3D era trilogy also returned to consume two bars of the super gauge.

 Warner Bros. owning Mortal Kombat would pave the way for a planned movie that had to be R-rated to match the games' extreme violence.
 It resulted in the creation of 2021's live action Mortal Kombat movie reboot directed by Simon McQuoid.
 The film introduced an original character named Cole Young, an MMA fighter who was given a dragon symbol to represent he is chosen for Mortal Kombat, making him the film's main character, which created a plothole.
-He is not supposed to be the main character when he never appeared in any of the games.
+He is not supposed to be the main character, especially when he never appeared in any of the games.
 Thankfully, a sequel is coming.

 To make it exciting, not only we're waiting for Mortal Kombat II because we're also waiting for a brand new live action Street Fighter movie, which is coming out in October this year.
 The trailer shows that Paramount and Legendary has nailed the Street Fighter movie reboot.
-Unlike the 1994 movie by Jean Claude Van Damme, the movie features iconic special moves, like Ryu's Hadokens, Ken's Shoryuken, Chun-Li's Spinning Bird Kick, Guile's Flash Kick and E. Honda's Thousand Hands Slap, just to name a few.
+Unlike the 1994 movie by Jean Claude Van Damme, the movie features iconic special moves, like Ryu's Hadoken, Ken's Shoryuken, Chun-Li's Spinning Bird Kick, Guile's Flash Kick and E. Honda's Thousand Hands Slap, just to name a few.
 It is gonna feature a tournament as well like Mortal Kombat II did.
 We now have two live action movies based on the popular fighting game franchises coming out this year that will feature a tournament.
 This creates a competition between two praise-worthy films.

 Not only Warner Bros. owning the rights of Mortal Kombat unlocked new experiences.
 It also allowed NetherRealm Studios to take what they learned from the toned-down violence in Mortal Kombat vs. DC Universe.
 Ed Boon knew that with the right resources, they have an idea that would fit perfectly.
 A fighting game based on the DC Universe, so there it is, their original IP, Injustice.